Taking Charge of Your Health When You Have Prostate Cancer

 Courses of Action

-With active surveillance, you and your doctor will watch your cancer closely to see if it causes any symptoms or appears to be growing.
+With active surveillance, you and your doctor will watch your prostate closely to see if it causes any symptoms or appears to be growing.
 During this time, you will have checkups and tests, such as PSA tests and digital rectal exams.
 You may also have prostate biopsies.
 There are a range of factors taken into account including your age, general health, Gleason Score, etc.

 Treatment for Prostate Cancer